-COLORADO SPRINGS, Colo. — Five-time defending Mountain West Conference champion TCU is the unanimous favorite to win its sixth consecutive regular season MWC baseball title in 2011, according to a vote of the seven MWC head coaches and a selected media panel.
-The Horned Frogs received all 16 first-place votes and 112 points overall, while BYU garnered 84 points to finish second in the poll.
-San Diego State collected 75 points for a third-place ranking in the poll, while New Mexico was fourth (71 points).
-Rounding out the poll were UNLV in fifth (45 points), Utah in sixth (43 points) and Air Force in seventh (18 points).
+COLORADO SPRINGS, Colo. – Six-time defending Mountain West champion TCU is the unanimous favorite to win its seventh consecutive regular season MW baseball title in 2012, according to a vote of the five MW head coaches.
+The Horned Frogs received all five first-place votes and 25 points overall.
+UNLV edged out New Mexico for second place with 16 points, while the Lobos picked up 15 points in third place.
+San Diego State was picked fourth (12 points), followed by Air Force in fifth (7 points).
 Continue reading

-The Rebels will play 30 of their 56 games in the friendly confines of Wilson Stadium, including 15 of their first 21 to start the year.
-UNLV will also square up against six teams that qualified for postseason play a year ago, including conference rivals TCU and New Mexico for six games apiece.
+The Rebels will play 29 of their 55 regular-games in the friendly confines of Wilson Stadium, including a 13-game stretch in early March.
+UNLV will also square up against four teams that qualified for postseason play a year ago, including conference rivals TCU and New Mexico for six games apiece.
 Continue reading

 The MLB Signing Deadline is fast approaching as all teams have to midnight on August 15th to sign their prospects or they will head to college.
 Here is the latest news and notes from around the country.